Temporary Protected Status vs DACA: Key Facts Eligible Individuals Should Know

+Temporary Protected Status (TPS) vs. Deferred Action for Childhood Arrivals (DACA): Key Differences and Implications for Eligible Individuals.
 Have you ever found yourself torn between different immigration statuses?
 Well, you’re not alone.
 Parsing through policies like Temporary Protected Status (TPS) and Deferred Action for Childhood Arrivals (DACA) can feel like trying to navigate a maze without a map.
-In this article, weโ€™re going to break down these two significant programs, highlight their differences, and explore their implications for those who may qualify.
+In this article, we’re going to break down these two significant programs, highlight their differences, and explore their implications for those who may qualify.

 USCIS taking too long?
 Discover how a Mandamus lawsuit can get your case moving.